eraybasar/pesdk-docs/_guides/html5/v5/introduction/getting_started.md

 The package contains three folders that you need to integrate to your project.
 1. `assets`: It contains all assets required for the PhotoEditor, this includes for example assets for *frames*, *stickers* and the *ui*.
-1. `cjs`: It contains the PhotoEditor SDK UI bundled as commonjs modules, will be loaded for older browser versions.
+1. `cjs`: It contains PhotoEditor SDK UI bundled as commonjs modules, will be loaded for older browser versions.
-1. `esm`: It contains the PhotoEditor SDK UI bundled as ECMAScript modules, will be loaded for supported modern browser versions.
+1. `esm`: It contains PhotoEditor SDK UI bundled as ECMAScript modules, will be loaded for supported modern browser versions.

 - Create a `dist` folder.
 - Copy the `assets` from `node_modules/photoeditorsdk` to `dist`.